 Speed is a critical factor in investigations of any kind.
 The longer information is left or ignored, the more likely it is to become obscured, contaminated, or disappear altogether.
 This is true of any kind of information, whether it be an eyewitness, a server log, a tweet, a fingerprint, or anything else that an investigator might find useful.
-Witness forget, server logs get overwritten, tweets get deleted, and fingerprints get wiped away.
+Witnesses forget, server logs get overwritten, tweets get deleted, and fingerprints get wiped away.
 Whatever you’re investigating, knowing how to act quickly to preserve and gather information before it is lost is an important skill.
 The rest of this post will explore this idea a little more and also show a few techniques that can be used to recover lost information when things go wrong.

 The Attrition of Information

 To explain what I mean about the attrition of information, look at the diagram below: